 Bench power supplies are a valuable tool for every lab.
-They are used to generate a constant DC voltage adjustable by the user.
-Common output ranges lie between 0-30 V DC.
+They are used to generate a constant voltage, selectable by the user.
+They are stable and reliable tools for electronic experiments.

 What are the key factors when reviewing a lab supply?

-The most important features of a bench power supply are:
+The most important factors of bench top power supplies are:

 - Number of channels